-One interesting thing is that the guitar owned by HRC is signed by Frusciante, the Hard Rock Cafe could’ve gotten in touch with him at some point after acquiring the guitar – or perhaps more likely, Guitar Center asked Frusciante to sign the guitar themselves when he sold it, which would obviously be a very smart thing to do.
-From that point on, the guitar could’ve gone straight to the Hard Rock Museum, as it is likely that G.C. contacted people/places like Hard Rock to let them know they’d acquired the Under the Bridge guitar, and ask if they were interested.
+One interesting thing is that the guitar owned by HRC is signed by Frusciante.
+So, the Hard Rock Cafe could’ve gotten in touch with him at some point after acquiring the guitar – or perhaps more likely, Guitar Center asked Frusciante to sign the guitar themselves when he sold it to them – which would obviously be a very smart thing to do.